akuhara/Spec_Deconv/README.md

 ### Format of Input SAC file list

-* A Filename of Z component records for each line
+* A Filename of Z component record for each line

 * The Z component filename must be appended by ".z".